 Many people wait too long to seek hospice care and miss out on the comfort of providing the right care at the right time for the right reasons.

-We encourage patients to contact Harbor Hospice at the time of diagnosis of a terminal illness so that they can receive information earlier about the resources and support available to them – whenever they need it.
+We encourage patients and families to contact Harbor Hospice at the time of diagnosis of a terminal illness so that they can receive information earlier about the resources and support available to them – whenever they need it.

 Hospice care is end of life care.
 It offers expert medical care from dedicated, specially-trained professionals ensuring comfort and quality of life.
 Harbor Hospice provides specialized health care with expertise in pain and symptom management, emotional support and spiritual care, as well as grief support for family members following the death of their loved one.

 Because you want your loved one to come to the end of their life without pain and with as much autonomy, dignity and respect as possible.
 Harbor Hospice provides encouragement and in-home training to assist family caregivers care for their loved one.
 Harbor Hospice also provides regular in-home visits of hospice workers to help with patient care.
 And Harbor Hospice offers the beautiful Poppen Hospice Residence for hospice patients whose needs exceed the capabilities of their loved ones, or for whom residential care is the best option.

 Whenever a life-limiting illness is present, it is appropriate to discuss options such as hospice.
 This is a decision that is best made by the patient and family in consultation with the attending physician.
 Shifting the goal of treatment from curing the underlying disease to managing symptoms and promoting patient comfort, is often a difficult thing to do.
 Hospice is sensitive to this and is available to discuss options for care with patients and their caregivers.